R-Elias/flattree/README.md

     their content in the output.
 Files with more lines than this number will only be listed by name.

+- `--ignore=IGNORE1,IGNORE2,...`
+  - Optional.
+Provide a comma-separated list of files or directories to ignore.
+    These files or directories will not be included in the output.
+The script will also automatically ignore files and directories listed in a `.flattreeignore` file if it exists in the specified directory.

 ## EXAMPLES

+`python flattree.py`

+Analyze the current working directory and print the output to the standard output.
+All files will be listed, but only their names will be included.

 `python flattree.py -o tree_output.txt -d /path/to/project`